tenbinlabs/tenbin-contracts/docs/src/src/external/morpho/GenericMorphoAdapter.sol/contract.GenericMorphoAdapter.md

 Adapter that connects a Vault V2 parent vault to a single ERC4626 vault.

-The parent vault allocates the underlying asset to this adapter, and the adapter deposits those assets into the configured ERC4626 vault.
+The parent vault allocates the underlying asset to this adapter, and the adapter deposits those assets into the configured ERC4626 vault, said vault will always be a standard ERC4626 vault.
 Accounting is reported back to the parent vault through a single adapter-specific allocation ID.

+IMPORTANT: The configured ERC4626 vault MUST be resistant to inflation/donation attacks, for example through virtual shares/assets or a provably adequate initial seed that cannot be controlled or recovered by an attacker.
+This adapter does not enforce inflation resistance on-chain; deployers and curators MUST verify the target vault before admission.

 ## Constants